-With the opening of Grand Park, DTLA just got a whole lot more badly-needed green space.
+With the opening of Spring Street Park, DTLA just got some more badly-needed green space.
 But Grand Park isn’t the only park in DTLA.
 Below are some places for you to check out if you’re looking for a space to let your toddler blow off steam.

 Grand Park: We visited Grand Park on opening weekend and all I can say is it felt like Christmas.
-The 12-acre park, which reopened on June 28 after undergoing a $56 million dollar renovation, runs between 1st and Temple streets from Grand Avenue to Spring Street (only the sections stretching from Grand to Hill are presently open).
-It features terraced gardens, an event lawn—and a Starbucks.
+The 12-acre park, which reopened in 2012 after undergoing a $56 million dollar renovation, runs between 1st and Temple streets from Grand Avenue to Spring Street.
+It features terraced gardens, an event lawn, and a Starbucks.
 No playground (boo), but it has what is probably the most awesome park feature in Los Angeles: a giant splashing pond that stretches nearly the width of the park.
 Put your kid in a bathing suit and turn them loose while you sip an iced coffee in the shade.